The Night the Glacier Cracked: Three Days in Svalbard's Frozen Interior

 The First Hour

 Snowmobiling in Svalbard isn't the recreational puttering you might picture.
-These are 600cc machines pulling sleds loaded with camping gear, emergency supplies, and enough food for four days (they pack extra in case of weather delays).
-The terrain is frozen river valleys, glacier moraines, and open tundra where the wind hits you sideways at 40km/h.
+These are 600cc machines pulling sleds loaded with camping gear, emergency supplies, and enough food for four days — the guides pack extra in case of weather delays.
+The terrain is frozen river valleys, glacier moraines, and open tundra where the wind hits sideways at 40km/h.

-My hands went numb in 20 minutes despite heated grips and two pairs of gloves.
-Erik stopped the convoy, handed me chemical hand warmers, and said something I'd hear repeatedly: "The cold is always winning.
+Hands go numb in 20 minutes despite heated grips and two pairs of gloves.
+Erik stops the convoy, hands out chemical hand warmers, and says something you'll hear repeatedly: "The cold is always winning.
 You just have to slow how fast it wins."

 Adventdalen to Helvetiafjellet

-The valley broadened.
-Reindeer — Svalbard reindeer, which are stockier and shaggier than their mainland cousins — grazed on patches of frozen moss.
-They barely looked up.
-Erik explained that Svalbard reindeer have no natural predators on land (polar bears prefer seals) and have essentially forgotten what fear is.
+The valley broadens.
+Reindeer — Svalbard reindeer, stockier and shaggier than their mainland cousins — graze on patches of frozen moss.
+They barely look up.
+Erik explains that Svalbard reindeer have no natural predators on land (polar bears prefer seals) and have essentially forgotten what fear is.

-The pass over Helvetiafjellet was the first genuinely scary moment.
-The trail narrowed to a single snowmobile width along a ridge.
-Wind gusts knocked the machine sideways.
-Erik rode ahead, stopped at the top, and scanned the surrounding terrain with binoculars for polar bears before waving us through.
+The pass over Helvetiafjellet is the first genuinely heart-quickening stretch.
+The trail narrows to a single snowmobile width along a ridge.
+Wind gusts shove the machines sideways.
+Erik rides ahead, stops at the top, and scans the surrounding terrain with binoculars for polar bears before waving the group through.

 This is the routine.
-Every time the group stops, the guides do a 360-degree bear check.
+Every time the convoy stops, the guides do a 360-degree bear check.

 Tempelfjorden Camp

-We reached camp at 3PM — a spot Erik had used dozens of times, on a raised moraine overlooking the frozen fjord.
-Von Post glacier loomed across the ice, its face a wall of blue-white ice maybe 30 meters high.
+Camp comes at 3PM — a spot Erik has used dozens of times, on a raised moraine overlooking the frozen fjord.
+Von Post glacier looms across the ice, its face a wall of blue-white maybe 30 meters high.

 Camp setup: two heated tents (propane), sleeping bags rated to -30 degrees C on insulated mats, a cooking tent with a two-burner stove.
-The guides set up a tripwire perimeter around camp — battery-powered flares that fire if a polar bear walks through.
-The rifle stayed propped against the tent pole, loaded.
+The guides string a tripwire perimeter around camp — battery-powered flares that fire if a polar bear walks through.
+The rifle stays propped against the tent pole, loaded.

-Dinner was reindeer stew, bread, and hot chocolate.
-At -22 degrees C, the hot chocolate was the most valuable commodity on Earth.
+Dinner is reindeer stew, bread, and hot chocolate.
+At -22 degrees C, that hot chocolate becomes the most valuable commodity on Earth.

 The Sound at 2AM

-I wasn't sleeping well — partly the cold (it seeps in no matter what), partly the perpetual twilight (the sun had set but the sky stayed a deep blue), and partly the awareness that apex predators could be walking toward us.
+Sleep comes hard out here — partly the cold, which seeps in no matter what, partly the perpetual twilight as the sun sets but the sky holds a deep blue, partly the simple awareness that apex predators could be walking toward camp.

 Then the crack.

-A sound like a gunshot followed by a deep, grinding roar.
-The glacier was calving — chunks of ice the size of buildings breaking off the face and crashing into the frozen fjord.
-Even at 2km distance, I could feel the vibration through the ground.
+A sound like a gunshot, followed by a deep, grinding roar.
+The glacier is calving — chunks of ice the size of buildings breaking off the face and crashing into the frozen fjord.
+Even at 2km distance, you feel the vibration through the ground.

-I unzipped the tent.
-The glacier face had changed — a section maybe 40 meters wide had collapsed, leaving fresh blue ice exposed.
-Smaller pieces continued to fall, each one echoing across the fjord.
+Unzip the tent and the glacier face has changed — a section maybe 40 meters wide collapsed, leaving fresh blue ice exposed.
+Smaller pieces keep falling, each one echoing across the fjord.

-Erik was already outside.
-"Happens every few hours," he said.
+Erik is already outside.
+"Happens every few hours," he says.
 "The glacier is retreating.
 Fast."
-He pointed to a line of rocks on the shore.
+He points to a line of rocks on the shore.
 "That was the glacier front when I started guiding here 12 years ago.
 It's pulled back 800 meters."

-We stood there for maybe 30 minutes watching ice fall into the sea.
-Nobody spoke.
+The group stands there for maybe 30 minutes, watching ice fall into the sea.
+Nobody speaks.

 Day Two: The Bear Tracks

-Morning brought clear skies and -15 degrees C, which felt positively balmy after the overnight lows.
-After breakfast (oatmeal, coffee, more coffee), we took snowmobiles along the frozen fjord edge toward Fredheim, the remains of a trapper's cabin from the 1920s.
+Morning brings clear skies and -15 degrees C, which feels positively balmy after the overnight lows.
+After breakfast — oatmeal, coffee, more coffee — the snowmobiles run along the frozen fjord edge toward Fredheim, the remains of a trapper's cabin from the 1920s.

-About 3km from camp, Erik stopped suddenly.
+About 3km from camp, Erik stops suddenly.
 Bear tracks.
-Fresh — the edges were sharp, not yet softened by wind.
+Fresh — the edges still sharp, not yet softened by wind.
 A large adult, based on the paw size.
-Heading roughly in the direction of our camp from yesterday.
+Heading roughly toward yesterday's camp.

-Erik checked his rifle, scanned the terrain, and made a decision: we'd continue but stay on the snowmobiles, ready to move.
-"Bears are curious," he said.
+Erik checks his rifle, scans the terrain, and makes the call: continue, but stay on the snowmobiles, ready to move.
+"Bears are curious," he says.
 "But they're also lazy.
 If they see something moving fast, they usually don't bother."

-We saw the bear 40 minutes later.
-It was 500 meters away, on the sea ice, nose down over what looked like a seal breathing hole.
+The bear appears 40 minutes later.
+It is 500 meters away, on the sea ice, nose down over what looks like a seal breathing hole.
 A big male, cream-colored fur, moving with that deceptively slow gait that covers ground faster than you'd think.

 The Return

 Day three.
-The ride back felt different.
-The landscape was the same but I was seeing it differently — understanding the scale now, the distance, the emptiness.
-We crossed Adventdalen in low golden light, reindeer silhouetted on the ridges, the peaks of Svalbard stacked in layers of blue behind them.
+The ride back feels different.
+The landscape is unchanged, but you see it differently now — the scale registers, the distance, the emptiness.
+The convoy crosses Adventdalen in low golden light, reindeer silhouetted on the ridges, the peaks of Svalbard stacked in layers of blue behind them.

 Back in Longyearbyen by 4PM.
 Hot shower.
 Real bed.
-I sat in Kroa bar drinking a 95 NOK beer ($9) and feeling like I'd been somewhere very far away for much longer than three days.
+A 95 NOK beer ($9) at Kroa bar, and the strange certainty that you've been somewhere very far away for much longer than three days.

 What Stays

-I've traveled a fair amount.
-But Svalbard's interior is different from anywhere else I've been.
+Svalbard's interior is different from almost anywhere else on the map.
 Not because of the cold or the bears or the glaciers individually — but because of the combination.
-The awareness that you are genuinely in wilderness, that the infrastructure stops at the edge of town, and that the landscape operates on a timescale and at a power level that makes human activity look like a footnote.
+The awareness that this is genuine wilderness, that the infrastructure stops at the edge of town, and that the landscape operates on a timescale and at a power level that makes human activity look like a footnote.

 The Arctic is changing faster than anywhere else on Earth.
 Go see it while it still looks like this.